chetannothingness/opoch-h-system-vt/docs/H-Sys_Least_Cost_Operations_Spec.md

 Forecast output must be a **witnessable constraint object** that planning can satisfy.

-Two acceptable contracts are defined below.
 We use the **quantile contract (Section 2.1)**.
-The intensity interval contract (Section 2.2) is an alternative documented for reference.
+The intensity interval contract (Section 2.2) is an alternative documented for reference but not used.

 ### 2.1 Quantile (service guarantee) contract